sengwoolee/azure-etude/README.md

-# azure-test
+# ptyhon-etude
-Etude for Azure Cloud
+Etude for Python